 Consisting of a mostly amateur cast, there are some talented performances here, but a lot of the emotions are seemingly ingenuine and overly practiced.
 Line delivery is very measured and stilted.
 Costuming and makeup is not the best.
 Also, did we mention the singing?
 Overall, this is neither the worst nor the best performance.

 Unfortunately, you can tell without asking what this film group is trying to push.
 While they are not as extreme as some, they tend to push fundamentalism in its usual unpalatable forms.
 Women are cast in a silently offensive light and opposing viewpoints are made a mockery of.
-But The Widow’s Might is not even as blatant as some fundamentalist propaganda (see Last Ounce of Courage) because the point it is trying to push to so obscure and off-the-wall that probably no one will even notice this movie.
-Thus, it’s so offbeat that there was little point in even making this film.
+Even though The Widow’s Might is not even as blatant as some fundamentalist propaganda (see Last Ounce of Courage), it still has its undeniable elements and its fixation on subjective traditionalism.
+However, it seems like the makers of this film have moved on from this worldview, which is a breath of fresh air.

 Final Rating: 2.5 out of 10 points